neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ## AFX Language Rules

-All whitepaces around the outer elements are ignored.
-Whitepaces that are connected to a newline are considered irrelevant and are ignored.
+All whitespaces around the outer elements are ignored.
+Whitespaces that are connected to a newline are considered irrelevant and are ignored.

 ### HTML-Tags (Tags without Namespace)